Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 15. Guanziling Mud Hot Spring (關子嶺溫泉)

 One of the most unique hot springs in Taiwan is Guanziling in Tainan, which is a mud hot spring.
+You can see my more detailed guide to Guanziling Hot Spring here.

 The King’s Garden Villa (景大渡假莊園) is the best spa choice in town, with loads of different muddy and non-muddy pools to soak in, as well as bowls of mud provided to rub on your skin.